Illustration of a confident woman in a black blazer with the text “How to Interpret Domain Authority Scores” – SEO Insights by IdeasToReach.

 DA 61–80: Authority Leaders

-• Trusted by users, linked by numerous reputable sites.
+• Trusted by users, linked by numerous reputable sites and authoritative websites.

 • Dominating competitive keywords and industry conversations.